Your Questions, Answered

 We Welcome You!

-Office Hours: Appointments are available Mondays, Tuesdays and Thursdays 10:00 am til 5:00 pm.
-Initial consultations are 55 minutes allowing for a full review of history and labs.
+Office Hours: Appointments are available Mondays, Tuesdays, and Thursdays 11:00 am til 5:30 pm.
+Initial consultations are usually about 55 minutes allowing for a full review of history and labs.
 Follow-up appointments are usually in 2-3 weeks, depending on the number of issues/severity of problems and tests ordered.
 Follow-ups appointments are 55 minutes as well.
-Please be sure to bring any current lab work and have in mind goals for your visit.
+Please be sure to bring any current lab work and have in mind the goals for your visit.
 Also, bring in all your supplements/medications for review.

 Charges: All consultation fees are payable at the time of the visit.
 We accept all major credit cards, HSA cards as well as checks.
-We accept Cigna/United Health/UHR/Great Western PPO insurances only, and you must have a valid card to present at your scheduled appointment, otherwise, a payment by credit card will be required.
+We accept Cigna PPO insurance only, and you must have a valid card to present at your scheduled appointment, otherwise, payment by credit card will be required.
 We do not take any other insurances at this time.
 Claims are filed for in-network insurances only.
 A copy of your superbill will be provided to you at the end of each visit to assist you in filing your own insurance.
-Questions or insurance verification for the above PPO's only can be directed to Sharlene Bronner at 619-216-9880.
+Questions or insurance verification for Cigna PPO only can be directed to your customer service on the back of your card.

 Laboratory: All patients are sent to the Lab Corp or Quest drawing stations most convenient for them.
 Many insurance companies require that you use a specific lab, and it is your responsibility to determine which is contracted with your insurance.
 Most labs are done 4 hours fasting midday.
 Female hormone testing by ZRT Saliva Tests are not contracted by insurance and must be submitted by an individual patient.
 You will be required to submit any paperwork on your own if you desire to have your insurance cover specialized tests.